gi-dellav/rv/README.md

 5. *rv* is now installed and ready!
 Run `rv` while you have staged edits (aka after `git add`) in order to get a code review of your current progress

 NOTE: *rv* has been only tested on Linux; if possible try it on MacOS and Windows and open an issue with the results.

+## How to setup APIs

+We reccomend using [OpenRouter]() as it allows to use different models, connect to different APIs (such as Azure, Anthropic, Cloudflare, Google and Mistral), and access some free models.
+Here are the links for [creating an account](https://openrouter.ai/), [managing API keys](https://openrouter.ai/settings/keys), [connecting other provider](https://openrouter.ai/settings/integrations) and [viewing all free models](https://openrouter.ai/models?max_price=0).
+Once you have the API key, you can insert it in your configuration file (on Linux, `~/.config/rv/config.toml`).

+## Note about model

+The current default model is `deepseek/deepseek-r1:free`, which provides great reasoning code reviews without having to pay.
+If your usage surpasses the limits of the free tier consider using `deepseek/deepseek-r1` and if you need a low-latency alternative, try `openai/gpt-4o-mini`.
+A good setup might be to have a low-latency configuration for most reviews and a reasoning configuration in case low-latency reviews are not enough for the current tasks; you can switch between different configurations using `-l`/`--llm`.

 ## Future work